-Afi selected to go to Sarah’s fashion school even though it wasn’t grand as she expected and her driver drove her to and from school every day, waiting for her during the day.
+Afi selected to go to Sarah’s fashion school even though it wasn’t grand as she expected, and her driver drove her to and from school every day, waiting for her during the day.
 She used to send him off during the day until Richard told the driver should wait in case she wanted him to take her somewhere during the day.

 Afi enjoyed working and studying with Sarah.
-Sarah was professional and studied in London.
+Sarah was a professional and studied in London.
 Afi was impressed with her designs.
-She was there from 8am to 5pm, with an hour for lunch break.
+She was there from 8am to 5pm, with an hour for a lunch break.
 She often bought breakfast and lunch nearby.
 One day, Efi was waiting to take her to lunch.

 Afi Gets a Chance with Eli

 Afi and Eli had lunch at a hotel after he showed up to her school one day.
 Eli said that he wanted to be with her and was working on making that happen.
 They shared their first kiss and Afi was excited, looking forward to life with her new husband.

 After lunch, Eli and Afi started spending more time together at home.
 He started sleeping over, and she felt like they were getting closer.
 However, she was concerned that she was in a flat in a building owned by his older brother and not his main house.
 She tried to bring up the other woman, but he would get mad and clam up.
 He only brought up his daughter Ivy occasionally.
 However, the relationship between him and the other woman, Muna, was a constant stress in their marriage.

 On a trip with two other couples, she overheard a conversation between him and his friends and realized that he was still with Muna and had no plans to leave her.